A Practical Guide to Chaos Engineering

 An experiment is a planned fault injection in a controlled manner.
 Experiments vary based on the architecture of the systems under test.
 However, in a distributed system and microservices architecture deployed on the cloud, below are the most common fault injections that must be exercised.

-• Shutdown the compute engines randomly in an availability zone (or data centre)
+• Shutdown the compute engines randomly in an availability zone (or data center)

 • Outage of an entire region or availability zone.